 Unless you’re a vegetarian, fruits and vegetables probably aren’t your idea of a tasty treat.
-In fact, over 90 percent of American adults and children fail to eat the amount of fruits and vegetables recommended by nutrition guides from MyPlate and Dietary Guidelines for Americans.
-Our practice specializes in women’s nutrition and our patients often ask what they can do to improve their overall health.
-One simple, yet effective tip is to add more fruits and vegetables to your diet.
+In fact, over 90 percent of American adults and children fail to eat the number of fruits and vegetables recommended by nutrition guides from MyPlate and Dietary Guidelines for Americans.
+Patients often ask what they can do to improve their health.
+One simple, yet effective tip is to add the health benefits of fruits and vegetables to your diet.

 Lower your risk for illness and disease

-Fruits and veggies are packed with vitamins, minerals, and antioxidants that help strengthen your immune system, especially when combined with regular exercise.
+The health benefits of fruits and vegetables come from their vitamins, minerals, and antioxidants that help strengthen your immune system, especially when combined with regular exercise.
 And fruits and veggies can lower your risk for hypertension, heart disease, and cancer.

 Easy for grab and go snacking